Photo by Lissi Chábeli

 Activities that are sustainable beyond the grant term

-Projects that take place inside the continental United States
+Projects that take place inside the continental United States (unless led by an Indigenous community)

 Projects not led by local climbers